yaphi1/jsc/outreach/sitepoint/slideshow/slideshow.md

 - Define what a slide should look like when it's showing or hiding.
 - Transition the opacity for a fade effect.

+Before looking at the CSS, remember you might need to change the class and id names to avoid conflicts in your own sites.
+The names in this article were picked to be short and readable.

 Here's how the core CSS will look:

 ```css